-In the event a student was or is going to be absent from school for two days or more due to illness, the student's parent/guardian may notify the main office at (908) 232-8828, extension 300 or 301 and request work.
-For those students who were, or are going to be absent from school for two days or more due to illness, we recommend that parents/guardians contact the main office before 11:30 a.m. so that anticipated missed assignments can be completed by students while they are absent from school (if possible).
+In the event a student was or is going to be absent from school for two days or more due to illness the student's parent/guardian may notify the main office at (908) 232-8828, extension 300 or 301 and request work.
+For those students who were or are going to be absent from school for two days or more due to illness, we recommend that parents/guardians contact the main office before 11:30 a.m. so that anticipated missed assignments can be completed by students while they are absent from school (if possible).
 Once the main office has been notified, teachers will provide work for the student.

 Parents/guardians are to allow 24 hours after notification for the work to be provided by the teacher(s).
-When students are absent for one day, students or parents/guardians can contact a classmate to obtain assignments rather than the main office.
+When students are absent for one day, students or parents/guardians can contact a classmate to obtain assignments rather than the main office or check the teacher's Google Classroom.

-Student vacations are discouraged during the time school is in session.
-Teachers are not responsible to provide work to students who will be missing school for unexcused reasons. (i.e. family vacations scheduled during school hours)
+Teachers are not responsible to provide work to students who will be missing school for unexcused reasons. (i.e. family vacations scheduled during school hours).
+Student vacations are discouraged during the time school is in session and will not result in the provision of work to be completed while he/she is gone.